Featuredutka/PyInvestingStock/README.md

 # PyInvestingStock
-Script allows to get dividents data from Investing.com by a stock name.
+Script allows to get dividends data from Investing.com by a stock name.

 For correct use install requirements:
 ```bash